kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

    ![](./Images/10062025(2).png)

 1. Once the workspace is created, it will open automatically.
-You’ll see an empty workspace area with the message **"There's nothing here yet"**, confirming the workspace is ready for use.
+You’ll see an empty workspace with the message **"There's nothing here yet"**, confirming the workspace is ready for use.

    ![Screenshot of an empty workspace in Power BI](./Images/8-7-25-l1-11.png)